ngthachminhthanh/Music-Recommendation-System/README.md

 # Music-Recommendation-System
 Music recommendation system support user by smart algorithm
-# Detail about smart algorithm that we integrate to this project
--
 # Songs and cover source here: https://github.com/q113pt/MusicLibrary
 # How to use this repository ?
 - Fisrt, download and install Nodejs at: https://nodejs.org/en with corresponding version (if you installed it, you could skip this step)